 Every year around the USA, you will hear kids fighting, swapping, and hiding their Halloween treasures – CANDY!

-Candy, the monetary currency of children that allows them to learn the art of swapping, stealing, and bartering, that’s to say before mom makes them drop it into one big buck.
-Then it is placed on top of the refrigerator way in the back, while mom mumbles something about “being on a diet”.
+Candy, the monetary currency of children, allows them to learn the art of swapping, stealing, and bartering, which is to say before mom makes them drop it into one big buck.
+Then it is placed on top of the refrigerator way in the back while mom mumbles something about “being on a diet.”
 It will sit there for several months before mom declares it is no good in July and tosses it.

-My best trick or treating advice is bringing a baby with you.
+My best trick or treating advice is to bring a baby with you.
 Find a nice cute, and cute is the key, costume.
 People will gush over the child and give out the best candy to the little ones.
-In addition, since the baby cannot eat it, we reap the wards.
+Besides, since the baby cannot eat it, we reap the wards.